dliulhd/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-* Creating the vector indicating whether a row is Weekday or Weekend
+* Creating the vector indicating whether each row is of Weekday or Weekend, and binding this vector with the data frame

 ```r